apache/incubator-gluten/CONTRIBUTING.md

 ### Gluten CI

 ##### ClickHouse Backend CI
-To check the CI failure for CH backend, please login with public account/password specified [here](https://github.com/oap-project/gluten/blob/main/docs/get-started/ClickHouse.md#new-ci-system).
+To check CI failure for CH backend, please log in with the public account/password provided [here](https://github.com/oap-project/gluten/blob/main/docs/get-started/ClickHouse.md#new-ci-system).
 To re-trigger CH CI, please post the below comment on PR page:

 `Run Gluten Clickhouse CI`

 ##### Velox Backend CI
-To check the CI failure for Velox backend, please go into the GitHub action page from your PR page.
+To check CI failure for Velox backend, please go into the GitHub action page from your PR page.

 To see the perf. impact on Velox backend, you can comment `/Benchmark Velox` on PR page to trigger a pretest.
 The benchmark (currently TPC-H) result will be posted after completed.